Embracing the Vision and Spirituality

 Throughout the history of the Church, lay people have felt called to associate themselves with the life and ministry of various communities of priests and religious.
 In becoming a ‘lay associate’, they embrace the vision and spirituality of some particular community but in the lay state.

 All of us are called to be disciples of our Lord Jesus Christ.
 At our baptism we were made members of His Body, the Church.
 All of us share in the glory of being “a chosen people, a royal priesthood, a holy nation, a people belonging to God” (1 Pet 2:9).
 We have received special gifts from the Holy Spirit to use for the building up the Body of Christ (1 Cor 12).

 The laity live out their vocation in the secular arena.
 By virtue of their Baptism, they are called to “seek the kingdom of God by engaging in temporal affairs and by ordering them according to the plan of God” (Vatican II, Lumen Gentium 31.2).
-The laity “have the right and duty, individually or grouped in associations, to work so that the divine message of salvation may be known and accepted by all men throughout the earth” (CCC 900).

 From the beginning, Fr.
 Bob Bedard, our spiritual father in Christ, recognized the indispensable dignity and role of the laity in the renewal of the Church.
 For this reason, the Companions of the Cross joyfully welcome lay people who desire to associate themselves with us.

 A Lay Associate is a lay person who has embraced, through a formal commitment, the spirituality and mission of the Companions of the Cross.